sensortower/sidekiq-ultimate/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][travis-ci] the following Ruby and Redis client versions:
+This library aims to support and is tested against the following Ruby and Redis client versions:

 * Ruby
   * 2.3.x